 The Personal Information that you provide to us may reveal or allow others to identify aspects of your life that are not expressly stated on your profile (for example, your picture or your name may reveal your gender).

-2.2 How we Collect Information
+2.2 How and What Information we Collect

 (i.)
 Personal & Registration Information – Of which you choose to provide